manidarla/GIXDemo/README.md

 Install github and miniconda

 Follow the instructions provided in the lecture presentation.
-If entering your password during git push doesn't work check the below link for PAT:
+While testing, If entering your password during git push doesn't work check the below link for PAT:

 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

-You will be able to perform basic git operations with this.
+You will be able to perform basic git operations with this information.

 Now clone this repository (GIXDemo) onto your computer.